michaelrosejr/arubacrew/src/content/api4all/index.md

 ## Assumptions
 This lab assumes you're familiar with New Central and configuration.
 While you can go through this lab without knowledge of New Central, it will be easier to understand the UI if you've already configured devices and SSIDs using New Central.

+This lab guide assume a New Central `Site` has already been created.
+The `Site` **MUST** be created as a New Central Site.
+Classic Central sites are not supported with New Central APIs.

 ## Caveats

 > [!Note]